 On running the SNMP agent for the first time, the persist directory will be created.
 This contains configuration files that are maintained by the SNMP agent.
-This directory will be created in /opt/nfast/etc/snmp/persist (Linux) or %NFAST_HOME%\etc\snmp\persist (Windows).
+This directory will be created in /opt/nfast/etc/snmp/persist (Linux) or %NFAST\HOME%\etc\snmp\persist (Windows).

 Modifications should only be made to the persist folder's snmp.conf file in order to create users.
-The files within this directory should otherwise only be managed by the SNMP agent itself.

-User creation can be performed with the createUser directive.
-See USM users.
-On initialization of the agent the information is read from the file and the lines are removed (eliminating the storage of the master password for that user) and replaced with the key that is derived from it.
+The files within this directory should otherwise only be managed by the SNMP agent itself tion of the agent the information is read from the file and the lines are removed (eliminating the storage of the master password for that user) and replaced with the key that is derived from it.
 This key is a localised key, so that unlike the password, if it is stolen it can not be used to access other agents.